Pulover/PuloversMacroCreator/Documentation/Playback.md

 ### Return Mouse after playback

 If checked will return the mouse to the initial position after each Macro Playback that uses mouse movement.
 This will not work for Manual Playback.

-### Display Controls Bar on start-up

-If checked will display the Controls bar upon every start.

 ### Auto Hide Controls Toolbar